Updated to include dissertations submitted in January 2019.

 The dissertations are mini-research projects, taking four months full-time or eight months part-time.
 Though necessarily small-scale, the best dissertations can produce results that may be immediately valuable for practice, as well as expanding the knowledge base of the library/information discipline.

 All too often, when the dissertation is written up and the student has graduated the results are not publicised any further; this series of blog posts is one of the ways we will address this problem.
-We are also encouraging our students to deposit their dissertations in the CityLIS area of the Humanities Commons repository; two recent dissertation titles from the list below are linked to the full text in the Humanities Commons.
+We are also encouraging our students to deposit their dissertations in the CityLIS area of the Humanities Commons repository; some dissertation titles from the list below are linked to the full text in the Humanities Commons.

 Some dissertations are also presented at conferences, or published as journal articles.
 From the list below, Helen Mason’s dissertation was published in this way: H Mason and L Robinson, The information-related behaviour of emerging artists and designers: inspiration and guidance for new practitioners, Journal of Documentation, 2011, 67(1), 159-180.
 It has been cited more than 50 times since its publication.
 An open access version is in the City University repository.

-The first two dissertations on the list may be accessed in Humanities Commons; anyone interested in the others may obtain a copy from Lyn Robinson (email@example.com) or David Bawden (firstname.lastname@example.org).
+The hyperlinked dissertations on the list may be accessed in Humanities Commons; anyone interested in the others may obtain a copy from Lyn Robinson (email@example.com) or David Bawden (firstname.lastname@example.org).
 If any former students whose dissertation is on the list happens to read this post, please consider putting a copy in Humanities Commons.